neicnordic/endit/README.md

 handling in the ENDIT daemons.
 In general, the `USR1` signal tells the daemons to disregard all timers and thresholds and perform any pending actions immediately.

+# Migration and/or decommission

+When migrating ENDIT service to another host (typically when renewing hardware), ensure that pending operations have finished before shutting down ENDIT and the dCache pool.

+* Check the `trash/` and `trash/queue/` directories, they should both contain no files.
+** If the `trash/` directory has files in it, the dCache pool is getting deletion requests.
+Take actions to prevent this. tsmdeleter will queue the deletion requests on the next iteration cycle (default every minute).
+** If the `trash/queue/` directory has files in it, there are queued deletion requests.
+Either wait until the queue is processed (default once per month) or force queue processing by sending a `USR1` signal to the `tsmdeleter.pl` process.
+Review the `tsmdeleter.log` for progress and double-check the `trash/queue/` directory afterwards.
+* Check the `out/` directory, it should not contain any files.
+** If the `out/` directory has files in it, data is being staged to the dCache  pool.
+Take actions to prevent this.
+Either wait until tsmarchiver processes the staging queue (default up to 6 hours) or force staging by sending a `USR1` signal to the `tsmarchiver.pl` process.
+Review the `tsmarchiver.log` for progress and double-check the `out/` directory afterwards.

 # Collaboration